-This blog post about how to get skinny legs by using HIIT will teach you how to tailor your HIIT to make it a fat burning activity and assist you in getting those skinny legs!
+In this blog post, I’ll explain how to get lean legs by using HIIT.
+I’ll show you how to tailor your HIIT to make it a fat burning activity that will assist you in getting those slim and toned legs!

-You may have remembered from my previous blog post on cardio that low to moderate intensity cardio is a fat burning activity, whereas HIIT and weights typically are not.
+You may know from my previous blog post on cardio that low to moderate intensity cardio is a fat burning activity, whereas HIIT and weights typically are not.

-HIIT increases general cardiovascular fitness and also increases your anaerobic threshold.
+HIIT is great because it increases your general cardiovascular fitness and your anaerobic threshold.
 This means that during exercise your body will remain in the aerobic (fat burning) zone for longer, before switching to the anaerobic pathway.

 The result?
 You can exercise for longer and at a higher intensity and still burn fat.